Find a Virtual Assistant (Without Creating More Work for Yourself)

 Schedule regular check-ins so you can address any issues that your virtual assistant may be encountering.
 Ensure they have enough training to work without your property management software systems and understand your processes and operations.
 Most VAs are self-motivated to work hard for their clients.
 However, making sure they have the right resources can help them deliver excellent work for your company.

 Don't worry about equipment!
 VA's are ready to work and equipped with everything they need to perform their work.
 It's one of the best perks of choosing a virtual assistant!
 Since you won't need to purchase a laptop or high-speed internet for your virtual contractor, you save money on overhead costs!

 Use Slack or a task management system to stay in touch with your VA and monitor work.
 Even a remote team needs a "headquarters."
 Teams can use Slack to brainstorm, ask each other questions, or pass files back and forth, among other uses.
 You can also use a project management system to manage tasks and baselines.

-It's Time to Hire a Property Management Virtual Assistant!
+It's Time to Find a Property Management Virtual Assistant!

 A good VA will be easy to manage, ramp up quickly, and help balance the workloads for your property management company.
 If you've never explored the idea of a virtual assistant, now's the time!
 VPM Solutions, a property management remote job placement website, can help you hire a property management virtual assistant to take work off of your plate.
 We specialize in qualified, skilled remote workers for the property management industry!
 Get started today by setting up your profile.